Skip to content

 Infonet Media d.o.o.
 Listed by incransom Ransomware Group

 On April 1, 2026, Infonet Media d.o.o., operator of major Slovenian radio stations including Radio 1 and Radio Antena, appeared on the leak site of the incransom ransomware group.
 The company confirmed that internal files had been exfiltrated during a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, anyone who has interacted with the broadcaster — as a listener, advertiser, job applicant, or contest participant — may have personal information now at risk.
+While the exact number of people whose data may have been exposed remains unknown, anyone who has interacted with the broadcaster — as a listener, advertiser, job applicant, or contest participant — may have personal information now at risk.

-Confirmed Details from Reports
+Reported Details from Reports

 Public reporting indicates that Infonet Media, based in Slovenia and running one of the country’s largest radio networks, suffered a ransomware intrusion.
 The attackers exfiltrated internal files before encrypting systems or disrupting operations.
 The data set has been published on the incransom leak site, hosted on the dark web address linked via ransomware.live.
 No precise count of affected records has been released, and the precise types of information inside the files have not been independently verified by third parties.